GrammaTech/cl-smt-lib/README.md

 and output streams.
 This process may be read from and written to like any other stream.

-The `#!` reader macro enables case-sensitive reading of forms.
+The `#!` reader macro enables case-sensitive reading of forms into common lisp.

 The `write-to-smt` function facilitates writing case-sensitive forms to the solver.